Poker Bankroll Management Calculator

 How many buy-ins do I need for cash games versus tournaments?

-Cash game players typically need 20–30 buy-ins for recreational play and 50+ buy-ins for serious, low-risk grinders, because cash game variance is more predictable.
-Tournaments have much higher variance due to winner-takes-most payout structures, so professional tournament players often carry 100–200 buy-ins.
-The calculator accounts for this by weighting your standard deviation heavily — tournament players typically report standard deviations of 150 BB/100 or more.
-Always err on the side of more buy-ins when moving up stakes.
+Cash players typically need 20–30 buy-ins for recreational play and 50+ buy-ins for full-time grinders, because cash game variance is moderate and outcomes converge faster.
+Tournaments have much higher variance due to winner-takes-most payout structures, so professional MTT players often carry 100–300 buy-ins.
+The calculator weights your standard deviation heavily — tournament players typically report 150 BB/100 or more, which automatically suggests larger bankrolls.
+Sit & Gos sit between these two extremes (50–100 BI).
+Always err on the side of more buy-ins when moving up stakes, since the player pool gets tougher at higher levels and your effective win rate usually drops.

-What win rate and standard deviation should I enter if I'm a new player?
+What win rate and standard deviation should I enter if I am a new player?

-If you have fewer than 50,000 hands, your observed win rate is not yet statistically reliable, so use a conservative estimate like 2–3 BB/100 rather than your tracked number.
-Standard deviation for a typical No-Limit Hold'em player ranges from 80–120 BB/100 for cash games and 150–200 BB/100 for multi-table tournaments.
-You can find your actual standard deviation in poker tracking software like PokerTracker or Hold'em Manager.
-Starting conservatively protects your bankroll while your sample size grows.
+With fewer than 50,000 hands your observed win rate is not yet statistically reliable, so use a conservative estimate like 2–3 BB/100 rather than your tracked number.
+Standard deviation for a typical NLHE player is 80–120 BB/100 for cash games and 150–200 BB/100 for MTTs.
+Tracking software like PokerTracker 4 or Hold'em Manager 3 reports both metrics automatically once you import a meaningful hand history.
+Starting with conservative inputs protects your bankroll while your sample size grows toward statistical significance.
+Update the inputs as your sample grows past 100,000 hands.

-What is an acceptable risk of ruin percentage for a poker player?
+What is an acceptable risk of ruin percentage?

-Most professional and semi-professional players target a risk of ruin between 1% and 5%, meaning they are willing to accept a 1–5% chance of losing their entire bankroll before moving down stakes.
-Recreational players may tolerate 10–20% since they can reload from income.
-A 5% risk of ruin is a common baseline — it provides strong protection without requiring an excessively large bankroll.
-Lower targets (1% or below) dramatically increase the buy-ins required because the logarithmic relationship between ruin probability and bankroll size becomes very steep at low percentages.
+Most professionals target 1–5% risk of ruin — a 1–5% chance of busting their entire bankroll before moving down stakes.
+Recreational players who can reload from a day job may tolerate 10–20%, since the financial consequences of going broke are smaller.
+A 5% target is a common baseline: strong protection without requiring an absurdly large bankroll.
+Lower targets (1% or below) dramatically increase the required buy-ins because the logarithmic relationship makes bankroll demand steepen quickly.
+The right answer also depends on your psychology — many players cannot stomach the swings of 5%-risk staking and prefer 1% even at the cost of slower growth.